 A Final Word

 Congratulations—you’ve made it out of the park alive!
-Now that you’ve mastered the basics of ACT Math, check out our Magical Guide to Scoring a Perfect 12 on the ACT Essay.
+Now that you’ve mastered the basics of ACT Math, check out:

 Improve your SAT or ACT score, guaranteed.
 Start your 1 Week Free Trial of Magoosh SAT Prep or your 1 Week Free Trial of Magoosh ACT Prep today!